 Holders gain access to a members-only club that grants them exclusive rights to buying “clothes,” an invite-only virtual “graffiti” board on which they can scrawl whatever they please, and exclusive copyrights to the image.

 Plenty of holders have replaced their profile pictures on social media accounts with Bored Ape Yacht Club NFTs.
-The images, alongside a handful of others in this burgeoning industry, are markers of digital status.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+The images, alongside a handful of others in this burgeoning industry, are markers of digital status.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Although anyone can technically upload anything they want as their profile picture, being able to prove that you’ve spent hundreds of thousands of dollars is, in some people’s eyes, no different from flashing a Rolex or rolling up to a club in a Maserati.